 And they won’t be quiet about it either.
 Nope.

 They will be visibly vocal and challenge the status quo without a second thought.
-Never count on them to “go along just to get along”.
+Never count on them to “go along just to get along.”
 Instead, these “hand-raisers” will spot systemic weaknesses and work to figure them out and improve them.
 I call them “hand-raisers” because they will do so in a meeting and challenge, probe, and question what does not resonate with their reasoning.

-Speaking of fixing, expect them to always have suggestions or ideas to improve any and everything.
+Speaking of fixing, expect them to always have suggestions or ideas to improve anything and everything.
 Again, all goes better if they have lots of data and information at the onset.
 Having it enables them to move to the next stages of contemplation.

 True Colors Green Personality in Relationships

 I sort of feel bad for this temperament.
-They get a bad rap.
-Even though I’m one of them.
+They get a bad rap even though I’m one of them.